sumnerevans/sumnerevans.com/content/posts/hackathons/2018-11-16-facebook-hackathon-the-competition/index.rst

     Its a great piece of storytelling, you don't have to change it.
-I'm just setting the record straight that I can not, in fact, pull a fully interactive multivariate solver out of my [butt] in an hour.
+I'm just setting the record straight that I can not, in fact, pull a fully interactive multivariate solver out of my ass in an hour.
 Much less when I'm operating on an hour of sleep.